AlterMannomann/SQL/README.md

 **Run USIM_MODEL.sql** to build the basic universe simulation db model.

-**Run EXEC usim_ctrl.run_planck_cycles([CycleLoops]);** for one cycle of space points reactions within one planck time unit (currently not supporting creation of subtrees - in work).
+**Run EXEC usim_ctrl.run_planck_cycles([CycleLoops]);** for the given cycle amount for space points reactions within one planck time unit per cycle (currently not supporting creation of subtrees - in work).
 The packages and their functions and procedures are highly integrated to provide the correct and expected input values.
 If you want to use them separatly be aware of this limitation.
 I'm not checking too much situations, which would not occur by design.

 ## Limitations
 ### Sequences